reduxjs/redux/docs/API Reference/applyMiddleware.md

   };
 }

+// A “thunk” is just a function that returns a function.

 // Thunk middleware lets us dispatch functions in addition to plain objects.
 // It inverts the control by giving `dispatch` as an argument to our actions.
 // This gives action creators full control over when and what to dispatch.